Burnley Bus Company: The Burnley Bus Company

 In July 2017, a rebrand of the company commenced.
 Starting with the introduction of a new fleet of Optare Versa single-deck vehicles for Mainline, one of the vehicles was branded in the new two-tone orange livery.
 This was followed shortly after by a refurbished fleet of Wright Renown bodied Volvo B10BLE single-deck vehicles being repainted into the new livery.
+Nowadays, services are operated by a variety of vehicles, mainly Optare Solo SRs and ADL Enviro200s.

-Local bus services operating in and around the town of Burnley are encompassed within The Burnley Bus Company brand, with buses serving Stoops (1), Higherford, Nelson & Colne (2), Nelson (2A), Pike Hill (3), Worsthorne (4), Harle Syke and Rosegrove (5) and Accrington (9).
+Local bus services operating in and around the town of Burnley are encompassed within The Burnley Bus Company brand, with buses serving Stoops (1), Nelson (2 and 2A), Pike Hill (3), Worsthorne (4), Harle Syke and Rosegrove (5), Bacup (8), and Accrington (9).

 Mainline

 The Mainline brand encompasses six services, which operate between Accrington (M1), Clitheroe (M2) and Burnley via Padiham, as well as between Burnley and Trawden (M3), Keighley (M4), Barnoldswick (M5) and Skipton (M6) via Nelson and Colne.
 In July 2017, the services were rebranded and upgraded to a fleet of Optare Versa single-deck vehicles, branded in a two-tone orange and burgundy livery.
 Features include free WiFi, USB and wireless charging and audio-visual next stop announcements.